yousef19-meet/y2l-databases/README.md

 1. Open models.py and create the products class (Table).
 Make sure to include at least 5 attributes of your choice (i.e. price, quantity, description).

-2. Open the terminal, navigate to your folder from the terminal (cd y2l...) then run **databases.py**.
+2. Open the terminal, navigate to your folder from the terminal (cd y2l...) then start a terminal and import everything from the models.py file (`from models import *`) use that to create Product instance.
-If you open the folder you can notice that there's a new file called **lecture.db** in which all the data is stored (Your database).
-Go to the terminal again and run **python print_database.py lecture.db**. this command prints your database where you should see the table that you've recently created.

 3. Show your work to an instructor or a TA.